Meant to Be (Selwyn album)

 Meant to Be is the 2002 debut studio album from Australian R&B singer Selwyn.
 It was released in Australia, the United States, and South Africa.
-The album spawned three top 20 singles on the ARIA charts, those being "Buggin' Me", "Rich Girl", and "Way Love's Supposed to Be".
+The album spawned three top 20 singles on the ARIA charts, those being "Buggin' Me", a cover of Hall & Oates' "Rich Girl", and "Way Love's Supposed to Be".

-The album peaked at #9 on the ARIA Albums Chart.
+The album peaked at number 9 on the ARIA Albums Chart.